-As promised in this post about three nanopress teams, here is the first of three interviews with those teams.
+As promised in this post about three nanopress teams, here is the third of three interviews with those teams.
 (Details on the nanopress publishing model here.)

-3. Talk about the readers you have been able to reach – did you do a lot of, or not so much, marketing?
+3. Talk about the numbers of readers you have been able to reach – did you do a lot of, or not so much, marketing?
 If you did, how did you market the poems?
 What statistics can you share – would you fill in the blanks in the table below?.

 4. In its first conception, the nanopress model envisioned that resulting poetry would be provided to readers either free of charge or, in the case of print versions, at base production price with no mark-up.
 Did you go with this model, or choose a different one?
 Why in either case?

-Omeremo Nanopress, which published Omer/Teshuvah by Shifrah Tobacman, edited by Rachel Barenblat.
+- Omer/Teshuvah – poems by Shifrah Tobacman, edited by Rachel Barenblat, published by Omeremo Nanopress.